Frodsham: Climate

+Demography

+The population of Frodsham parish at the 2021 census was 9,300.

+97.1% of the population identified as White, 1.3% Mixed, 1.0% Asian, 0.3% Black and 0.3% other.

+Christianity was the most common religion in the 2021 census, at 57.5%.
+36.2% said they had no religion.
+Minority religions were 0.4% Buddhism, 0.3% Islam, 0.2% Hinduism, 0.2% Judaism, 0.0% Sikhism and 0.3% other.

 Transport

-There is a railway station in Frodsham which is managed by Transport for Wales.
+Frodsham railway station is managed by Transport for Wales.
 It runs an hourly service between Manchester Piccadilly and Llandudno via Frodsham and Chester.
 There are also infrequent services by Northern between Ellesmere Port and Helsby.

 Bus services are available to Chester, Runcorn, Ellesmere Port, Hatchmere (adjacent to Delamere Forest) and to Northwich.
 Frodsham is 14 mi from Liverpool John Lennon Airport and 22 mi from Manchester Airport.

 Education

-There are four primary schools in Frodsham, namely Frodsham Manor House Primary School, St Luke's Catholic Primary School, Frodsham Church of England Primary School and Frodsham Weaver Vale Primary School.
-The only secondary school in the town, Frodsham School, a science and technology college, has now closed and has been converted into a health clinic, library and leisure centre.
+There are four primary schools in Frodsham: Frodsham Manor House Primary School; St Luke's Catholic Primary School; Frodsham Church of England Primary School; and Frodsham Weaver Vale Primary School.
+The only secondary school in the town, Frodsham School, a science and technology college, closed in 2009 and has been converted into a health clinic, library and leisure centre.

 Religion

 There is one Anglican church in Frodsham, St Laurence's on Church Road, Overton.
 Frodsham Methodist Church is on Kingsley Road, also just outside the centre of Frodsham in the Five Crosses/Overton area of the town.
 The town has, in the past, had a number of Methodist churches built to replace older chapels.
 Most recent to close were Trinity Wesleyan Methodist Chapel (later Trinity Methodist Church) and Bourne Primitive Methodist Chapel (later Bourne Methodist Church).
 The spire of Trinity is still a visible landmark in the town.
 The Roman Catholic church is St. Luke's in High Street.
-There are two Evangelical chapels, Main Street Community Church and King's Church (Free Methodist) on Chester Road.
+There are two Evangelical churches, Main Street Community Church and King's Church (Free Methodist) on Chester Road.